 Orton and Bryan had one final match at Hell in a Cell to determine a true champion, which was won by The Viper following help from special guest referee Shawn Michaels.
 So, if putting the belt back on Orton was the plan the entire time, what was the point in taking the title off him and diminishing the belt's prestige in the first place?

-Big Show "concussed."
+Big Show Suffers a Concussion